Kid-friendly Vanilla Whipped Cream Recipe - Sticky Fingers Cooking

 Vanilla Whipped Cream

-• Dairy: Substitute coconut cream (not coconut milk) or dairy-free heavy whipping cream in Whipped Cream, or omit recipe.
+• Dairy: For 3/4 C heavy whipping cream, substitute 3/4 C coconut cream (not coconut milk) OR dairy-free heavy whipping cream OR omit recipe.

 • Gluten/Wheat: Use gluten-free pure vanilla extract, not imitation vanilla flavor.